AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-favorites-and-recent-items-from-slack.md

 ## Access your recent items list from [!DNL Slack]

-1. Log in to your Slack instance and log in to [!DNL Workfront] from Slack.\
+1. Log in to your [!DNL Slack] instance and log in to [!DNL Workfront] from Slack.\
-   For more information about logging in to Workfront from Slack, see the "Logging In to Workfront from Slack" section in [Access Adobe Workfront from Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).
+   For more information about logging in to [!DNL Workfront] from [!DNL Slack], see the "Logging In to [!DNL Workfront] from [!DNL Slack]" section in [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

 1. From any channel, start typing the following command in the [!UICONTROL message] field: `/workfront recent`